The Ultimate KÜHL Pants Buying Guide

 Born In The Mountains™ | A Brief History of KÜHL & Why It Matters

 KÜHL is a privately owned American company, based in Salt Lake City, Utah.
 Their entire focus is functional and high-performance outdoor clothing.
-They were originally founded in 1983 under the name “Alfwear” and then officially introduced and trademarked as KUHL in 1994, at the Outdoor Retailer Trade Show.
+They were originally founded in 1983 under the name “Alfwear” and then officially introduced and trademarked as KÜHL® in 1994, at the Outdoor Retailer Trade Show.

 By the way, if you want to type the Ü symbol, hold alt and type 0220 on your number pad.
 While KÜHL is a German word that literally translates to “cool” (also pronounced like “cool”), its root inspiration comes from Holger Kuhr, the legendary 3-D master pattern maker, responsible for the iconic KUHL designs.
 In Scandinavia, KÜHL carries an entirely different meaning – it’s slang for fun!

-Not All Hiking Pants Are Created Equal
+Are KÜHL Pants Good For Hiking? | Not All Hiking Pants Are Created Equal

 To really understand how someone like me can go on and on about how great KUHL pants are, take a good look at a few pairs of whatever pants you wear the most.
 As we start to break down the various features and design elements that go into KUHL pants, I think it will make more sense if you can compare them to the pants you typically sport.